 Designed with curved wall and a continuous roof to symbolise a waka shed, the building is surrounded with a moat which flows into a repo or swamp, planted with reeds, which filters the water before it reaches the harbour.
 Inside, exposed concrete walls are used to moderate internal temperatures, are part of a passive ventilation system which allows for fresh air rather than air conditioning, while furnishings and the colour scheme reflect the exterior landscape and plantings.

-As her predecessor, Turoa Royal, had bid farewell to Whitireia in 1996 after ten years, so Deirdre Dale announced her retirement in 2005, leaving the following year in 2006 after a decade at the helm, and after sixteen years at the institution.
+Just as her predecessor, Turoa Royal, had bid farewell to Whitireia after ten years at the helm, so Deirdre Dale announced her retirement in 2005, leaving the following year after a decade as chief executive, and after a total of sixteen years at the institution.
 Council chair Dennis Sharman remarked that "Deirdre's contribution to Whitireia and the wider tertiary sector has been significant.
 Deirdre has done a superb job and we wish her well for the future."

 Deirdre Dale spoke to Porirua City News about her time at Whitireia and said that "The most satisfying part for me is seeing what it meant to people for realising their hopes, their dreams, their future.
 It can make a life-changing difference."